dulikvor/cppKin/docs/cpp_client.md

 # Advance capabilities:

 ## Span header:
-The span header can be retrived in order to propegate it to a differet service.
+The span header can be retrieved in order to propagate it to a different service.

-Can be done directly:
+It can be done directly:
 ```c++
 auto spanHeader = span.GetHeader();
 ```
-Or by the b3 string format:
+Or by using a char array encoded as - b3 format:
 ```c++
 typedef std::unique_ptr<const char, std::function<void(char const*)>> char_ptr;
 const char* b3_header_format;